cityofaustin/vision-zero/atd-vzd/README.md

 #### Charges records

-Charges records are provided by CRIS and descibe a legal charge filed by the responding law enforcement agency.
+Charges records are provided by CRIS and describe a legal charge filed by the responding law enforcement agency.
 These records require special handling in our database because CRIS does not provide a unique primary key column for charges.
 Here's what you should know about these records:

 1. Charge records only exist in the `charges_cris` table and do not have corresponding `charges_edits` or `charges` tables.
 2. During the CRIS import, all charge records are **deleted** from the database for any crash ID present in the CRIS extract.
 After deletion, the CRIS import ETL inserts all charges records present in the extract.